 The Strength of the Social Worker

-At Delaware Hospice, each interdisciplinary team attending to one of our patients includes a primary nurse or certified nurse practitioner; a social worker; and a chaplain—as well as volunteers and certified nurses aids at the ready should their services be needed.
+At Delaware Hospice, each interdisciplinary team attending to one of our patients includes a primary nurse or certified nurse practitioner; a social worker; and a chaplain—as well as volunteers and certified nursing assistants at the ready should their services be needed.
 Each team member brings their own unique perspective, talents, and abilities to helping the patient meet their goals.

-In celebration of National Professional Social Work Month, we’d like to take a closer look at the incredible strengths social workers bring to the team.
-While their contributions are too many to count, some of the highlights include their work to:
+Let’s take a closer look at the incredible strengths social workers bring to the team.
+While their contributions are too many to count, here of a few of the highlights.

 At the helm of every care team, you find the patient and their family.
 The social worker meets with each new patient within five days of enrollment, usually at the same time as the patient’s primary nurse, in order to clarify the patient’s goals, expectations, and unique needs.
 When expectations or needs surpass the team’s role—for example, if a family expects or needs the patient to receive around-the-clock-care—the social worker helps the family coordinate other outside services.